 What is your daily need or intake required for carbs?

 As mentioned in our other articles there’s no clear, hard set rule that fits all body types.
 It all depends on your body individually.
-Low carb diets are based on:
+Low Carb diets are based on the following characteristics:

 - Metabolism Rate/Activity